akleemans/java8-cert/README.md

 - In a concrete class, all methods and Constructors must contain bodies.
 - A class cannot include package or import statements. (class itself not, but file that contains class)
 - (`abstract`) classes can be **extended**, `interfaces` can be implemented (or `extended`, if you're an `interface` yourself).
 In other words, valid examples are: `interface extends interface` / `class extends class` / `class implements interface`.
+- "A JavaBean is a design principle for encapsulating data in an object in Java."